• March 30, 2023

 Rabbi Brovender Legacy

-For over 50 years Rabbi Brovender has taught thousands of students from all around the world.
+For over 50 years has taught thousands of students from all around the world.
 This week we introduce you to Meir Lewis.
 Meir is an investment banker, having held senior roles at Morgan Stanley, Citi, Deutsche Bank and Nomura and his wife Dassi is a 4th grade Jewish Studies teacher at SAR Academy in Riverdale.
 Meir studied at Yeshivat Hamivtar from 1994 - 1996 and Dassi at Midreshet Lindenbaum from 1995 - 1996.
 They and their five children live in New Rochelle, New York.

 How did you meet Rabbi Brovender?